carpentries/instructor-training/_episodes/21-carpentries.md

 approved [Library Carpentry]({{ site.lc_site }})
 as the third official Lesson Program of the Carpentries.

-The Carpentries project comprises communities of instructors, trainers, maintainers, helpers, and supporters from
+The Carpentries project comprises communities of Instructors, Trainers, Maintainers, helpers, and supporters from
 [Software Carpentry]({{ site.swc_site }}), [Data Carpentry]({{ site.dc_site }}) and [Library Carpentry]({{ site.lc_site }})
 who share a mission to teach foundational computational and data science skills.